kerkkoh/ElementaryAudius/README.md

 ![Screenshots](https://github.com/kerkkoh/ElementaryAudius/blob/main/screenshots/3_combined.png?raw=true)

+The GTK/Shell/Icon theme used in the screenshots is [WhiteSur](https://www.gnome-look.org/p/1403328/).
+The OS is, obviously, elementaryOS.

 This app is NOT yet available on the elementary OS AppCenter.
 It might be one day if I get around to it.
 This is still not really a music player, but rather like one of those old school mp3 players where you just pressed previous, pause/play, and next song.
 Hence, I believe introducing it to the appstore as is would be detrimental.

 You can run this on Ubuntu as well, as long as you have all the dependencies installed.